Li–Fraumeni syndrome: Clinical presentation

-TP53 is a tumor suppressor gene on chromosome 17 that normally assists in the control of cell division and growth through action on the normal cell cycle.
+TP53 is a tumor suppressor gene on chromosome 17 that codes for the protein p53.
+It normally assists in the control of cell division and growth through action on the normal cell cycle.
 TP53 typically becomes expressed due to cellular stressors, such as DNA damage, and can halt the cell cycle to assist with either the repair of repairable DNA damage, or can induce apoptosis of a cell with irreparable damage.
 The repair of "bad" DNA, or the apoptosis of a cell, prevents the proliferation of damaged cells and the development of cancer.

 Pathogenic and likely pathogenic variants in the TP53 gene can inhibit its normal function and allow cells with damaged DNA to continue to divide.
 If these DNA mutations are left unchecked, some cells can divide uncontrollably, forming tumors (cancers).
 Many individuals with Li–Fraumeni syndrome have been shown to be heterozygous for a TP53 variant.
 Recent studies have shown that 60% to 80% of classic LFS families harbor detectable germ-line TP53 mutations, the majority of which are missense mutations in the DNA-binding domain.
 These missense mutations cause a decrease in the ability of p53 to bind to DNA, thus inhibiting the normal TP53 mechanism.